Albanians in Croatia: Modern history

 At the time of Yugoslavia, Albanians migrated to Croatia for economic and political reasons, especially after 1945.
 Albanian migrants were mainly from Kosovo and North Macedonia.
+Some Albanians came in as the spouses of Janjevci Croats from Kosovo.

 Traditionally, Croatian Albanians have been involved with jewelry, filigree, bakery and restaurant management, such as bakeries and confectioners.

 According to the Association of Volunteers of the Homeland War, 2,579 Albanian volunteers fought in the Croatian Army and various Croat paramilitary units during the Croatian War for Independence, with losses of 86 killed, 37 missing and more than 500 injured.
 Among the Albanians who fought during the war were the generals Rahim Ademi and Agim Çeku.

 Politics

-The only political party representing Albanians in Croatia is the Union of Albanians of Croatia (Unioni i Shqiptarëve të Kroacisë, Unija Albanaca u Hrvatskoj, UAH), led by Ermina Lekaj Prljaskaj, she also serving as the representative of Albanian minority in Croatian parliament (Sabor), since 2011.
+The only political party representing Albanians in Croatia is the Union of Albanians of Croatia (Unioni i Shqiptarëve të Kroacisë, Unija Albanaca u Hrvatskoj, UAH), led by Ermina Lekaj Prljaskaj, who served as the representative of Albanian minority in Croatian parliament from 2015 to 2024.